 Structural Engineer Report Cost: Simple UK Guide for Homeowners

 A structural engineer report cost depends on the type of problem being assessed, how severe it is and how detailed the final document needs to be.
-Most homeowners need a structural report when they see cracks, sagging floors or movement in their home, or when a surveyor or mortgage lender asks for one.
+Most homeowners need a report when they see cracks, sagging floors or movement, or when a surveyor or mortgage lender asks for one.
 This guide explains the cost, the process and what the report includes.

 What Is a Structural Engineer Report?